Gugulethu-Nyoni/authentique/README.md

 ## 📦 How Config Is Imported and Used

 Each Authentique UI module that requires access to backend API endpoints **imports `AppConfig` from the config file**.
+So you don't need to do this - it s already taken care of - all you need to do is update the variaables in the config.js file.

 Example: